nirajchoubey12/Intigriti-XSS-challenge/March/README.md

 At the bottom of the page there is an **Your notes:** section.
 ![image](https://user-images.githubusercontent.com/19681324/113403778-d026aa00-93c4-11eb-88f6-7d793631fccc.png)

-Looking at the source of the html page
+Check out the source of the html page
 ```
   <div class="card-container">
          <form method="POST" action="./" id="update-notes">